 Privilege Manager for Unix can record all activity which passes through it, down to the keystroke level.
 The power to accurately log root and other account activities in a safe environment allows you to implement a secure system administration regime with an indelible audit trail.
 You always know exactly what is happening in root, as well as who did it, when it happened and where.

 Since root can modify any file, you must ensure that Privilege Manager for Unix logs are indelible.
-You can configure Privilege Manager for Unix to receive user requests from the submitting machine, run tasks on the execution machine, and log all activities on a third, very secure machine.
-See the illustration in How Privilege Manager for Unix works.
+You can configure Privilege Manager for Unix to receive user requests from the submitting machine, execute tasks on the execution machine, and log all activities on a third, very secure machine (see the illustration in How Privilege Manager for Unix Works).

 You can make the machine containing the log files physically inaccessible to users and isolated from remote login over the network.
 In addition, you can print the logs to hard copy on a secure printer or recorded to a WORM drive.